dnguyenngoc/real-time-analytic/README.md

 | Airflow               | http://localhost:3000/           | a-airflow/app/standalone_admin_password.txt   |

 ### 3. Create Dashboard sample from druid streaming
- - Airflow dags at a-airflow/app/dags/demo.py each one min sent message to kafka 'demo' topic with data
+ - Airflow dags at a-airflow/app/dags/demo.py each one min sent message to kafka 'demo' topic with data of list coin ['BTC', 'ETH', 'BTT', 'DOT'] the structure of data message like below.
 ```
    {
         "data_id" : 454,